 However, a bank underwriter cannot discount the value of your cash accounts or retirement accounts.
 If you have $1000 in checking or $100 in checking, that’s the actual value of that asset.
-Additionally, if you have a home that has equity in it, the bank can determine it’s value based on the value of/sales prices of comparable houses around yours.
+Additionally, if you have a home that has equity in it, the bank can determine it’s value based on the value of sales prices of comparable houses around yours.

 “Many of the things you buy and think are assets have no actual value.” – Justin Goodbread, CFP®, CEPA®, CVGA®Click to tweet

 Each secured debt will correspond to an asset on the left-hand side of the ledger.
 For instance, if you’ve listed the current market value of your real estate holdings on the left, you’ll list the current amount of your mortgages on the right.
-Similarly, if you’ve recorded your vehicle’s value on the left, you’ll record any loans against the vehicle on the right.
+Likewise, if you’ve recorded your vehicle’s value on the left, you’ll record any loans against the vehicle on the right.

-Look specifically to answer the following questions:
+Look, specifically, to answer the following questions:

-Usually, I suggest that individuals who work for companies set back 3 to 6 months worth of income in a cash account.
+Usually, I suggest that individuals who work for companies set back 3 to 6 months’ worth of income in a cash account.
 That way, if an emergency happens, you can get to it quickly.
-But if you’re looking to start your own company, you might have to support yourself for a longer period of time than most.
+However, if you’re looking to start your own company, you might have to support yourself for a longer period of time than most.
 If you’ve developed your business plan and realize that you may not have an income for 1 to 2 years, you need to set aside enough cash to cover 1 to 2 years of personal expenses.
 Do you have that much cash on hand?

 First, you want to make sure you have a life insurance policy large enough to replace the monthly income you bring home and/or to cover your family’s current and future debts.
 Can your spouse live comfortably on the amount you leave behind, and can the policy pay off your mortgage and cover your kids’ college educations?
-Furthermore, does the term last at least 20 years for you to get through the start-up and growth phases of your business?
+Furthermore, does the term last at least 20 years enabling you to get through the start-up and growth phases of your business?